curioussoulscafe/curious-souls-cafe/README.md

 * **Pick a Topic:** On the [main page](https://curioussoulscafe.github.io/curious-souls-cafe/), you'll see general questions like [Icebreaker](https://curioussoulscafe.github.io/curious-souls-cafe/pages/icebreaker.html) and different topics like [Transitions](https://curioussoulscafe.github.io/curious-souls-cafe/pages/transitions.html) or [Love Relationships](https://curioussoulscafe.github.io/curious-souls-cafe/pages/love-relationships.html).
 Just click (or tap) on a topic button to dive in!

+* **Favorite Topics & Actions:** Easily mark your favorite topics by tapping the star icon next to them.
+Favorited items will appear at the top of the list for quick access, and your preferences are saved for your next visit.

 * **Get Random Questions:** Once you're on a topic page, tell the web app how many questions you'd like, and it will instantly give you new ones to ponder.

 * **Find Specific Questions:** Looking for something particular?
 Use the search bar to find questions that match your keywords.